What Is Ethereum 2.0?

 Hopefully, Ethereum 2.0 will put to end all of those concerns and allow its extensive worldwide user base to continue operating smoothly.

 Ethereum 2.0 Solutions

-Ethereum 2.0 is said to have next generation blockchain solutions to these problems.
-The scalability will be solved by using an alternate consensus mechanism, or a way in which computers in a network can be in agreement.
+Ethereum 2.0 is said to have next-generation blockchain solutions to these problems.
+The scalability will be solved by using an alternative consensus mechanism or a way in which computers in a network can be in agreement.
 If computers all over the world are going to be using Ethereum, then they need a way to function together.
-The current consensus mechanism for Ethereum is Proof-of-Work, which uses mining in order to validate blocks, or data sets.
+The current consensus mechanism for Ethereum is Proof-of-Work, which uses mining in order to validate blocks or data sets.
 These often come with some problems that Proof-of-Stake tries to solve.

 How Does Proof-of-Stake Work?

 Instead of mining, which requires vast electrical input, Proof-of-Stake uses what are called validator nodes in order to secure the network.
 Validator nodes are the alternatives to mining, in which users set up a node for a single ETH.
 These nodes, or computers processing the network, will be picked at random to create blocks.
 Blocks are the cryptographic files in which data is recorded, a digital ledger in cryptography.